 Finishing up the Roasted Pumpkin Seeds

-The best part of these roasted pumpkin seeds is the multiple ways that you can finish them off.
+The best part of these smoked pumpkin seeds is the multiple ways that you can finish them off.
 The base recipe should yield about 6 cups of seeds, which is more than enough to try out a few different recipes.
 Our kids love them as is with just the basic recipe, so eating them that way is perfectly fine, too.

 Togarashi Spiced Seeds